elatov/elatov.github.io/_posts/2013-01-31-organizing-your-music-library-using-acoustic-fingerprinting.md

 ---
+published: true
 title: Organizing Your Music Library Using Acoustic Fingerprinting
 author: Karim Elatov
 layout: post
 permalink: /2013/01/organizing-your-music-library-using-acoustic-fingerprinting/
 dsq_thread_id:
   - 1406365792
-categories:
+categories: ['home_lab', 'os']
-  - Home Lab
-  - OS
-tags:
-  - acoustic fingerprinting
-  - acoustid
-  - beets
-  - character set
-  - chromaprint
-  - cyrillic
-  - EasyTag
-  - echoprint
-  - echoprint-codegen
-  - exiftool
-  - id3-tags
-  - id3v1
-  - id3v2
-  - lastfm
-  - lastfm-fpclientG
-  - lastmatch.py
-  - MusicBrainz
-  - picard
-  - pylastfp
-  - python
-  - romanization
-  - songbird
-  - subsonic
-  - tag2utf.py
-  - transliterate
+tags: ['acoustic_fingerprinting', 'easytag', 'echoprint', 'id3_tags', 'lastfm', 'musicbrainz']
 ---

-I wrote a [Now, That's What I Call Music](/2012/10/installing-subsonic-on-fedora-17/)" CDs in the US).
+I wrote a [previous](/2012/10/installing-subsonic-on-fedora-17/) post about running **subsonic**.
+I really liked the software cause it uses the file system directory structure as your music library.
+I have a lot of custom playlists and they don't belong to any album, therefore I organize my playlists by folders.
+Some of these songs are from Russian CDs which are combinations of songs for that year (this is pretty typical in Russia, it's equivalent of the [Now, That's What I Call Music](http://www.nowthatsmusic.com/home) CDs in the US)

 I used to have an *iPod* and I used to use *Songbird* as my music player and this ended up messing up my file names and even the *id3* tags of the audio files.
 For example here is a sample folder with my songs: